 Some of the following ideas are suggestions for bonding as an organization, while some are suggestions for activities with prospective members during a recruitment process.

-- Do a ropes course or another teambuilding activity (campus rec has many, many options)
+- Do a ropes course or another teambuilding activity (Campus Rec or Outdoor Action, among others, offer many options)

 - Have prospective members perform skits